 Happy Easter!
 I have had a great weekend with friends and family and I still have one more day off.
 Yay!
 One of the highlights in first grade is our study of worms.
-We teacher the 4th R, rot to the kids and integrate it into our recycling unit.
+We teach the 4th R, rot to the kids and integrate it into our recycling unit.
 One of the places we will visit is our local worm farm.
 Yes, you read that right a worm farm.
 You can get worms, worm poop, worm poop tea, and even bat guano (poop).
 I love teaching about worms.
 The kids love it, and they really are an important part of our Earth.
 Worm friends are something we make every year and the kids love them.
 I mean I have older students who come back and tell me they still have their worm buddy as a stuffed animal at home.
 I thought I would share this simple project with you.

 The supplies that you will need are: